dmtiir/VeLoCity-Skin-for-VLC/README.md

     - On Windows: the skins folder in the VLC installation directory (e.g. C:\Program Files\VideoLAN\VLC\skins)
     - On Linux/Unix: ~/.local/share/vlc/skins2

  2. Then open VLC Settings>Interface>Look and Feel.
-And choose "Use Castom skin".
+And choose "Use Custom skin".
     - You can choose skin already there in "Skin resource file"
     - Or change it in VLC.
 Rightclicking somewhere on the program window and going to Interface>Select Skin>.